sensor-dream/APIVOF/guidelines/list-info/j-packs-in-system-fedora-34.md

 <summary>jxrlib</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Open source implementation of jpegxr
+Short desc    : Open source implementation of jpegxr
 URL          : https://jxrlib.codeplex.com/
-Лицензия     : BSD
+License      : BSD
-Описание     : This is an open source implementation of the jpegxr image format standard.
+Descript     : This is an open source implementation of the jpegxr image format standard.
 ```

 </details>